Ritikkumarmishra/OIBSIP-task-2/README.md

-level 1 task 2for web development and designing internship by Oasis infobyte.
+level 1 task 2 for web development and designing internship by Oasis infobyte.
 PORTFOLIO
 A personal website that showcases individual's works,skills,etc